Graphical sequences and plane trees: Introduction

 By von Sterneck's subset counting formulas (see, e.g., \cite{Bac02,Ram44}), $\cT_n$ is also the number of submultisets of $\{0,1,\ldots,n-1\}$ of size $n$ that sum to $0$ mod $n$.
-This fact plays a key role in our arguments, as it allows us to connect plane trees with lattice walks and random walk bridges.
+This is key in our arguments, since, as we will see, it can be used to connect plane trees with lattice paths.

-There are other equivalent combinatorial descriptions of $\cT_n$, related to necklaces, set partitions, circulant matrices, Hall's theorem (see Brualdi and Newman \cite{BN70}), etc. See, e.g., the OEIS entry \cite{A003239}.